 Evidence Based Practice Clinical Guideline Review

-Method of Review: The Evidence Based Practice Protocol Review Subcommittee conducted a group review of the clinical guideline, followed by voting to arrive at a consensus recommendation.
-Because this protocol is from the Oncology Nursing Society, the subcommittee felt that a full review using the AGREE criteria1 was not necessary and an expedited review was conducted.
+Method of Review: The Evidence Based Practice Guideline Review Subcommittee conducted a review of the updated guideline using the Rapid Appraisal Checklist for Guidelines by Melnyk.1 Because this guideline was developed using a strict protocol by the Oncology Nursing Society, the subcommittee determined that an additional full review using the AGREE criteria was not necessary.

 Review Summary: The guideline is based on the original adult-oriented guideline; however, development of the new Pediatric guideline is based exclusively on studies with subjects that were 18 years of age or younger.
 CINV management is still mainly drug-based, which imposes some limitations on the pediatric population.
 The guideline includes some medications considered safe for the pediatric population, with dosing adjustments.
 Non-pharmacologic interventions are still limited and understudied in this population.

 1Melnyk, B.M. & Fineout-Overholt, E. (2011).
 Appendix D: Rapid Critical Appraisal Checklist for Evidence Based Clinical Practice Guidelines.
 In Evidence-Based practice in nursing & healthcare.
 (2nded.). (p.
 518).
 Philadelphia, PA: Lippincott, Williams & Wilkins.